theislab/scib/README.md

 5. Mouse brain scATAC-seq data

+Possible extensions:
-6. potentially 1 more scATAC-seq data scenario
+- potentially 1 more scATAC-seq data scenario

-If possible, we will attempt to merge scATAC and scRNA-seq datasets in mouse brain as well.
+- If possible, we will attempt to merge scATAC and scRNA-seq datasets in mouse brain as well.
+- lung atlas mapping using our published datasets (inter-individual variation)

 Strategy: